Tuesday, June 30, 2020

 Are these connected?
 If so how?

 Also, how are the works of the flesh and being under the law tied together?
-Does this give us a clue on how grace and walking in the Spirit go together i.e. are these opposite parallels?
+Does this connection give us a clue as to how grace and walking in the Spirit go together, i.e. are these opposite parallels?

 1. You are never good enough - never perfect enough.